What to see in Port Louis

 The town also offers a plethora of shopping opportunities, including malls, street-side shops, and vendors, as well as bustling markets.
 Within the crush of the busy Port Louis Central Market, visitors can buy all sorts of treasures, making it a definite win for shopaholics.

-A stroll and picnic in the Royal Botanical Gardens of Pamplemousses is also something to do in town, and there are some worthwhile inland excursions from the city, like a trip to the old sugar cane estate of Domaine Les Pailles.
+A stroll and picnic in the Royal Botanical Gardens of Pamplemousses is also something to do in town, and there are some worthwhile inland excursions from the city, such as a trip to the old sugar cane estate of Domaine Les Pailles.

 And then, of course, there are the beaches.
 The tourist hubs of Grand Baie and Flic en Flac, with their long white beaches, calm waters, and coral reefs are close to Port Louis and are a great favourite with visitors.